EncyclopediaRed/btcamp-87826/content/support.md

           orders that use the same billing or shipping address.
-We reserve the right to limit or prohibit orders that, in our sole judgment, appear to be placed by dealers, resellers, or distributors.<br /><br />\n\n7.\_RETURN\_POLICY\n\n<br /><br />\n\nPlease review our Return
-          Policy posted on the Site prior to making any purchases.<br /><br />\_\n\n8.\_PROHIBITED ACTIVITIES<br /><br />\n\nYou may not access or use the Site for any purpose other than that for which we make the Site available.
-The Site may not be used in connection with any commercial endeavors except those that are specifically endorsed or approved by us.As a user of the Site, you agree not to:Systematically retrieve data or other content from the Site to create or compile, directly or indirectly, a collection, compilation, database, or directory without written permission from us.Trick, defraud, or mislead us and other users, especially in any attempt to learn sensitive account information such as user passwords.<br /><br />\n\nCircumvent, disable, or otherwise interfere with
-          security-related features of the Site, including features that prevent or restrict the use or copying of any Content or enforce limitations on the use of the Site and/or the Content contained therein.Disparage, tarnish, or otherwise harm, in our opinion, us and/or the Site.Use any information obtained from the Site in order to harass, abuse, or harm another person.Make improper use of our support services or submit false reports of abuse or misconduct.Use the Site in a manner inconsistent with any applicable laws or regulations.Engage in unauthorized framing of or linking to the Site.Upload or transmit (or attempt to upload or to transmit) viruses, Trojan horses, or other material, including excessive use of capital letters and spamming (continuous posting of repetitive text), that interferes with any party’s uninterrupted use and enjoyment of the Site or modifies, impairs, disrupts, alters, or interferes with the use, features, functions, operation, or maintenance of the Site.Engage in any automated use of the system, such as using scripts to send comments or messages, or using any data mining, robots, or similar data gathering and extraction tools.Delete the copyright or other proprietary rights notice from any Content.<br /><br />\n\nAttempt to impersonate another user or person or use the username of another user.Upload or transmit (or attempt to upload or to transmit) any material that acts as a passive or active information collection or transmission mechanism, including without limitation, clear graphics interchange formats (“gifs”), 1×1 pixels, web bugs, cookies, or other similar devices (sometimes referred to as “spyware” or “passive collection mechanisms” or “pcms”).Interfere with, disrupt, or create an undue burden on the Site or the networks or services connected to the Site.Harass, annoy, intimidate, or threaten any of our employees or agents engaged in providing any portion of the Site to you.Attempt to bypass any measures of the Site designed to prevent or restrict access to the Site, or any portion of the Site.<br /><br />\n\nCopy or adapt the Site’s software, including but not limited to Flash, PHP, HTML, JavaScript, or other code.Except as permitted by applicable law, decipher, decompile, disassemble, or reverse engineer any of the
+We reserve the right to limit or prohibit orders that, in our sole judgment, appear to be placed by dealers, resellers, or distributors.<br /><br />7.
+RETURN POLICY<br /><br />Please review our Return Policy posted on the Site prior to making any purchases.<br /><br />8.
+PROHIBITED ACTIVITIES<br /><br />You may not access or use the Site for any purpose other than that for which we make the Site available.
+The Site may not be used in connection with any commercial endeavors except those that are specifically endorsed or approved by us.As a user of the Site, you agree not to: - Systematically retrieve data or other content from the Site to create or compile, directly or indirectly, a collection, compilation, database, or directory without written permission from us. - Trick, defraud, or mislead us and other users, especially in any attempt to learn sensitive account information such as user passwords.<br /><br /> - Circumvent, disable, or otherwise interfere with security-related features of the Site, including features that prevent or restrict the use or copying of any Content or enforce limitations on the use of the Site and/or the Content contained therein. - Disparage, tarnish, or otherwise harm, in our opinion, us and/or the Site. - Use any information obtained from the Site in order to harass, abuse, or harm another person. - Make improper use of our support services or submit false reports of abuse or misconduct.Use the Site in a manner inconsistent with any applicable laws or regulations.Engage in unauthorized framing of or linking to the Site. - Upload or transmit (or attempt to upload or to transmit) viruses, Trojan horses, or other material, including excessive use of capital letters and spamming (continuous posting of repetitive text), that interferes with any party’s uninterrupted use and enjoyment of the Site or modifies, impairs, disrupts, alters, or interferes with the use, features, functions, operation, or maintenance of the Site. - Engage in any automated use of the system, such as using scripts to send comments or messages, or using any data mining, robots, or similar data gathering and extraction tools.Delete the copyright or other proprietary rights notice from any Content.<br /><br /> - Attempt to impersonate another user or person or use the username of another user.Upload or transmit (or attempt to upload or to transmit) any material that acts as a passive or active information collection or transmission mechanism, including without limitation, clear graphics interchange formats (“gifs”), 1×1 pixels, web bugs, cookies, or other similar devices (sometimes referred to as “spyware” or “passive collection mechanisms” or “pcms”). - Interfere with, disrupt, or create an undue burden on the Site or the networks or services connected to the Site. - Harass, annoy, intimidate, or threaten any of our employees or agents engaged in providing any portion of the Site to you. - Attempt to bypass any measures of the Site designed to prevent or restrict access to the Site, or any portion of the Site.<br /><br />- Copy or adapt the Site’s software, including but not limited to Flash, PHP, HTML, JavaScript, or other code.Except as permitted by applicable law, decipher, decompile, disassemble, or reverse engineer any of the